Botox Injections in Miami, FL

 - Pregnancy or breastfeeding — Botox has not been studied in pregnant or nursing women and is not recommended

-Before Your Botox Appointment
+Before Your Appointment

 - Avoid blood-thinning medications and supplements for 5-7 days before treatment (aspirin, ibuprofen, naproxen, fish oil, vitamin E, ginkgo biloba).
-Consult your prescribing physician before stopping any prescription blood thinners.
+Consult your prescribing physician before stopping prescription blood thinners.

 - Avoid alcohol for 24-48 hours before treatment to reduce bruising risk.